walterhiggins/WMPJS/book-outline.md

     /js var leaderboard = require('leaderboard');
     /js leaderboard.jumps( self );

-The list of all players on the server and the number of times they've jumped should be displayed in descending order - that is - the players who have jumped the most will be at the top of the list.
+The list of all players on the server and the number of times they've jumped should be displayed in descending order, meaning the players who have jumped the most will be at the top of the list.
 In a later chapter we'll revisit this module to display the leaderboard using an on-screen scoreboard as seen on popular player vs. player servers.

 The *jumps()* function takes a single parameter called *sender* which is short for CommandSender.
 A CommandSender is anything in the game capable of sending commands.
 For example, Players are command senders since they can send commands using the in-game prompt.
 What we want to do in this function is send output to the player who issued the command.
 That's why we use *sender.sendMessage()* instead of *console.log()* to display the leaderboard.
 If we used *console.log()* then players would not see the leaderboard because *console.log()* only writes messages to the server console window, not to players.
 In the above *jumps()* function we sort the players by how many times they've jumped, then reverse the array so that the higher numbers are at the front of the array, then we *loop* over the array using the *for* loop.
 Inside the for loop we have a block of statements: